The Course Transfer System is a valuable resource for transfer students!

 This database reflects courses that potentially transfer to UM-Dearborn, but does not necessarily indicate if or how these courses will be used toward your particular degree program.
 Once you have been admitted, an academic advisor in your unit can provide more specific information about how your transfer coursework will be applied to your program requirements.
 The number of credit hours that apply to your particular program will determine the number of additional UM-Dearborn credit hours necessary for degree completion.

-The Office of Admissions and Orientation is responsible for managing the credit transfer process on the University of Michigan-Dearborn campus.
+The Office of Admissions and Orientation is responsible for managing the credit transfer process on the UM-Dearborn campus.
 All course equivalencies have been approved by University representatives and are recorded in the Course Transfer System (CTS).
 Admissions staff review a student’s transcripts and grant equivalencies based on the information in the CTS and enter those credit approvals on the student’s Transfer Equivalency Worksheet.
 If there are transfer courses not in the CTS, the course(s) will be reviewed and added to the CTS.
 Students have the prerogative to petition courses they believe should be deemed transferable or equivalent.

 Using the CTS